The Blue City That Makes You Believe in Time Travel: A Samarkand Story

 Samarkand's plov (rice pilaf with lamb, carrots, chickpeas, and raisins) is considered the best in Uzbekistan.
 And Uzbek plov is considered the best in Central Asia.
 So.

-I arrived at 11:30AM.
-The line was fifteen people deep.
-A generous plate cost 25,000 UZS (~$2).
-The rice was perfectly separated, each grain coated in lamb fat and carrot juice.
-The meat fell apart.
-Chickpeas added texture.
-Raisins provided unexpected sweetness.
+Arrive at 11:30AM and the line might be fifteen people deep.
+A generous plate costs 25,000 UZS (~$2).
+The rice comes perfectly separated, each grain coated in lamb fat and carrot juice.
+The meat falls apart.
+Chickpeas add texture.
+Raisins bring unexpected sweetness.

 Gur-e-Amir: Where the Conqueror Sleeps